-As a small business owner you may be looking for avenues to provide your employees with options to contribute to their nest egg.
+As a woman business owner, you are concerned about saving for your retirement and reducing taxes.
+You may be looking for avenues to provide your employees with options to contribute to their nest egg.
 Offering to help your employees when it comes to retirement options can benefit your business in more than one way.
 If you're seeking alternative options to a formal profit sharing plan, a SEP IRA (simplified employed pension individual retirement account) may be the answer.

 With low administrative fees, flexibility, and lower costs, here are five other facts employers (and self-employed persons) need to know about SEP IRAs: